SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 -----------------------

 <a name="practice-1"></a>
-### Practice 1 : Mapping against transcriptome reference with Kallisto + differential expression analysis with EdgeR
+### Practice 1 : Mapping against transcriptome reference + counting with Kallisto
 <table class="table-contact">
 <tr>
 <td>Practice1 will be performed in the Galaxy environment.</td>